-Mohammed Jawad, a 23-year-old Afghan, was taken into US custody when he was somewhere between the ages of 12 to 17 (he does not know his birthday and his relatives have given conflicting accounts).
+Mohammed Jawad, an Afghan citizen, was taken into US custody when he was somewhere between the ages of 12 to 17 (he does not know his birthday and his relatives have given conflicting accounts).
 He was charged with attempted murder in violation of the laws of war and intentionally causing serious bodily injury.
 The US government alleged that while in Afghanistan in 2002 he threw a grenade at a military vehicle, injuring two US soldiers and their interpreter.
 Both the prosecution and defense in his case allege that Jawad was likely drugged at the time of the alleged offense.

 Like the case of Omar Khadr, the US ignored Jawad's juvenile status at the time of his alleged offense.
 Whereas other children detained at Guantanamo were given special housing and education programs, and were eventually released to rehabilitation programs in Afghanistan, Jawad was housed with adults, not provided any rehabilitation assistance, and was held for over six years prior to being charged, contrary to international standards on the treatment of children in detention.

 Jawad told a panel of US military officers that he falsely confessed after being beaten and tortured by Afghan police when first taken into custody in 2002.
 A military judge at Guantanamo ruled that none of the statements Jawad provided to Afghan authorities would be admitted into evidence at the military commissions because Jawad had been tortured.